 Hi.
-I'm a grad student at the American Museum of Natural History.
+I’m an evolutionary biologist at the American Museum of Natural History

 I research evolution in a changing world.
 As humans have increasingly manipulated the planet, the environment has continued to innovate and adapt.
 I'm intensely interested in the patterns and processes that enable the environment to respond to human associated changes.
 Sometimes those responses are beneficial, as when humans breed wheat varieties with higher yields.
 Sometimes those responses are detrimental as when the Gulf of Mexico becomes hypoxic because of agricultural run-off.
 Most of the time we have no idea what's happening.
 I'd like to help figure some of this out.
 Thank you for your interest.